-To submit your application, first create a MySWRB account by clicking Apply to Register.
+To submit your application, first create a MySWRB account

 - You will then be given a copy of the assessment.
 If the rōpū have any questions about your application, you may be invited to meet with them, either in person or via Zoom.
 You may invite support people and/or your endorsers to be with you.
 Following initial whanaungatanaga, the rōpū may ask you questions about your written application and/or give you a hypothetical case study and ask you to describe your social work approach to the situation.
 This is to help us understand your social work experience.